railsuser2014/openobject-doc-book-en/5/5_14_Stock/5_14_Stock_wf.rst

 Open ERP supports two supply methods:

-* Produce: when the product or service is supplied from internal resources,
+* Produce: when the product or service is supplied from internal resources.

 * Buy: when the product is bought from a supplier.